Pandora Papers: Document dump allegedly links world leaders to secret wealth - Up News Info

 A unnamed lawyer, on behalf of Anil Ambani, told the Express: “Our client is a tax resident of India and has made disclosures to Indian authorities as required to be made in compliance with law.
 All required considerations were taken into account when making disclosures before the London court.
 The Reliance Group conducts business globally and for legitimate business and regulatory requirements, companies are incorporated in different jurisdictions.”

 Ambani did not immediately respond to a request from Reuters seeking comment.
-(Reporting by Washington newsroom; Editing by Daniel Wallis and Lincoln Feast.)
+(Reporting by Washington newsroom; Editing by Daniel Wallis, Lincoln Feast & Simon Cameron-Moore)

 Advertisement